PauliusMacernis/KnowledgeBase/certification/ITIL_4_Foundation.md

   Requirement - ???

 - **What is Utility?**
   Functionality offered by a product or service to meet a particular need.
-  We may think about Utility in terms of "What the service does".
+  We may think about Utility in terms of "What the service does", "The way it performs", "Allows somebody to accomplish an outcome".
 Or simply "Fit for purpose".
+  For example, the web works - this functionality may be called warranty.
+A user may efficiently use the web for his/her purpose - this functionality may be called utility.

 - **What is Warranty?**
   Assurance that a product or service will meet agreed requirements.
+  Warranty addresses areas such as availability, capacity, security levels, and continuity.
   We may think about Warranty in terms of "How the service performs".
 Or simply "Fit for use".
+  For example, the web works - warranty.
+A user may efficiently use the web for his/her purpose - utility.

+- **What considerations warranty addresses?
+Give a few examples.**
+  Warranty addresses areas such as availability, capacity, security levels, and continuity.

+- **Is availability of a service or a product a subject of a warranty, or more of a utility?**
+  Most of the time - a warranty.

+- **Is capacity of a service or a product a subject of a warranty, or more of a utility?**
+  Most of the time - a warranty.

+- **Is security levels of a service or a product a subject of a warranty, or more of a utility?**
+  Most of the time - a warranty.

+- **Is continuity of a service or a product a subject of a warranty, or more of a utility?**
+  Most of the time -  a warranty.

 - **What is the difference between Utility and Warranty?**
-  **???**
+  Warranty is "fit for use"/"how the service performs" (for example, the brand new car is very good to drive from point A to point B) while Utility is "fit for purpose"/"what the service does" (but, for example, the car may not have enough space for the bigger family so it is not utility for the family).
+  For example, the server runs on elastic and powerful server - warranty,
+  Another example, car may drive from point A to point B - utility, how many miles per liter, how long the engine stays up, how cold or warm it gets inside, etc. - warranty.

+- **Which of two (utility, warranty) should a service have?**
+  A service should have both utility and warranty.

+- **What kind of conditions warranty requires?**
+  Warranty requires that a service has defined and agreed-upon conditions that are met.
+  Warranty requires a service supports the performance or removes constraints from consumers.

+  This suggests that a warranty is quite easy measurable.
+And this is why most of IT people like it.
+  For example, the web works - this functionality may be called warranty.
+A user may efficiently use the web for his/her purpose - this functionality may be called utility.
+That's why the service cannot be run successfully without both waranty and utility.